arangodb/docs/3.6/oasis/access-control.md

 ## Roles

-As we've seen before, operations on resources in Oasis require zero or more permissions.
+Operations on resources in Oasis require zero or more permissions.
 Since the number of permissions is large and very detailed, it is not practical to assign permissions directly to users.
 Instead Oasis has *roles*.
-A role is a list of permissions.
+A role is a set of permissions.

-Roles can be predefined or created custom.
+There are predefined roles, but you can also create custom roles.

+### Predefined roles

 Predefined roles are created by Oasis and group permissions together in a logical role.
 An example of a predefine role is `deployment-viewer`.
 That role contains all permissions needed to view deployments in a project.

-### Pre-defined roles

-These are predefined roles that already provide a specific set of permissions for performing specific functions or operations.
+Predefined roles cannot be deleted.

 {% comment %}
 Windows cmd: